easingslider/easing-slider/readme.txt

 = 3.0.2 - June 3rd, 2016 =
 * Refactored boot sequence to prevent errors prior to completing PHP & WordPress version checks.
+* Fixed issue that lead to version number not getting updated unless an updater class existed.

 = 3.0.1 - June 3rd, 2016 =
 * Fixed bug that prevented lazy loading icon from showing when loading is in progress.